Why Am I Always Tired? Modern Fatigue Causes & Solutions

 In an age of advanced technology, automation, and less physically demanding jobs, it might seem paradoxical that more people are reporting feeling constantly tired.
 Despite reduced physical activity compared to previous generations, fatigue appears to be more prevalent than ever.
 From the daily grind of decision-making to the overreliance on caffeine, several factors contribute to the widespread sense of exhaustion in modern society.

-In this article, we’ll explore why everyone seems so tired, covering topics like decision-making fatigue, the role of caffeine and adenosine, and the underlying causes of tiredness, even among those who are less physically active.
+In this article, we'll explore why everyone seems so tired, covering topics like decision-making fatigue, the role of caffeine and adenosine, and the underlying causes of tiredness, even among those who are less physically active.
 We'll also provide insights on what can be done to combat this issue.
+For related topics, see our guides on the psychology of happiness and mental health in the modern world.

 The Role of Decision Making and Glutamate